 Eight: Bake in the oven for 25-30 minutes.

 This Brussel sprouts au gratin is a must with any roast dinner.
 So, here are some of our favourite roast meats and side dishes for you to try:

 - Cranberry Chicken

 - Slow Cooker Mashed Potatoes

-If you wanted to add some extra vegetables to this Brussel sprouts gratin, you could add some thinly sliced leeks at the same time as the shallots, and then wilt some spinach into the cheese sauce.
+If you wanted to add some extra vegetables, you could add some thinly sliced leeks at the same time as the shallots, and then wilt some spinach into the cheese sauce.
 You could also add broccoli and cauliflower.

 If you really wanted to hide the sprouts, rather than keeping them whole you could shred them and sauté them with the shallots in the butter.
 You could also use roasted sprouts, which have a really nice texture.

 Store: You can make this up to 24 hours in advance and then once fully cooled, store it in the fridge until you are ready to cook it.
 You can also store any cooked leftovers in the fridge until the next day.